jv-barsuk/testinka/README.md

 define information about the section
 ~~~
 type: section
-type_description: organize test cases hierachically e.g. all video tests, all login tests
+type_description: organize test cases hierarchically e.g. all video tests, all login tests
 name: Unsorted Section
 description: describe your section here
 ~~~

 #### Test case
-define your test case and the steps required to fullfill it
+define your test case and the steps required to fulfill it
 ~~~
 - &id_basic_test
     type: test_case